LujainAbuRajab/panorama-maker/README.md

 ## Project Idea

 This project is focused on developing a web application that allows users to upload multiple images, stitch them together into a panoramic image, and apply various edge detection techniques to the stitched image.
-The techniques include Canny Edge Detection, Difference of Gaussians (DoG) with a morphological operation, and an AI-based edge detection model specifically tuned to recognize human figures with a confidence level above 50%.
+The techniques include Canny Edge Detection, and Difference of Gaussians (DoG) with a morphological operation.
 The application offers an interactive user interface to adjust parameters and visually compare the results of different edge detection techniques.

 ## Techniques Used